List of Home and Away characters introduced in 2006: Rocco Cooper

 Rocco Cooper, played by Ian Meadows, made his first appearance on 11 October 2006 and departed on 6 February 2007.

 Rocco transfers to Summer Bay High when Sally Fletcher (Kate Ritchie) authorizes the move, overruling her boss, principal Brad Armstrong (Chris Sadrinna) who is concerned as Rocco is a former gang member.
 Sally convinces Brad that Rocco deserves a second chance.
-Rocco impress them with hard work and dedication and Sally later offers him a place to live after discovering where he is living.
+Rocco impresses them with hard work and dedication.
+Sally later offers him a place to live after discovering where he is living.

-Johnny (Callan Mulvey), Rocco's older brother confronts him about leaving gang life behind and insists he cannot back out his activities and threatens him with death.
+Johnny (Callan Mulvey), Rocco's older brother confronts him about leaving gang life behind and insists he cannot back out of his activities and threatens him with death.
 Rocco then provides an alibi for Johnny when he ransacks Brad's flat.
 The brothers commit further crimes but Rocco turns Johnny in to the police after staging a robbery on a Credit Union.
 After Johnny is arrested, Rocco visits him in prison and is ordered by Johnny to kill Sally or be killed himself.
 Racked with guilt, Rocco stabs Sally and leaves her for dead.

 Sally survives the attack and Johnny is furious and threatens Rocco once more.
 Sally then remembers that Rocco stabbed her and her foster son, Ric Dalby (Mark Furze) is furious and confronts Rocco.
 Fearing for his life, Rocco contacts Johnny for help and arranges for him to stay at a safehouse.
 After getting the address from Johnny, Ric arrives only to find Rocco badly beaten.
 After several days in a coma, Rocco dies from his injuries.
 He is later buried in an unmarked grave with only Sally, Brad and Johnny (under police guard) attending.
 Ric is arrested and jailed for Rocco's murder but is released when Johnny is revealed to have arranged the murder.

 The storyline involving Rocco stabbing Sally was nominated for "Best Storyline" at the 2007 Inside Soap Awards.